• Skip to main content

 *Exact measurements are listed in the recipe card below.

-You start by defrosting the spinach and then squeezing every bit of water out that you can, making sure it is as dry as possible.
+Defrost the spinach and squeeze every bit of water out that you can, making sure it is as dry as possible.

 Once the garlic has finished sautéing add in the heavy cream, mascarpone, cream cheese, salt and pepper and mix until the cheese has all melted.

-Finally, the star of this recipe!
-The spinach is added to the cheesy goodness.
-Mix it together until the spinach is well distributed, then simmer (uncovered) on low for 5 minutes, or until thickened to your liking.
+Add in the spinach, mix it together until the spinach is well distributed, then simmer (uncovered) on low for 5 minutes, or until thickened to your liking.

 How to Store Leftover Spinach

-Not that you are likely to have any leftovers of this delicious, low carb creamed spinach, but if you do, you can store it in the fridge for a few days or freeze for up to 30 days.
+Not that you are likely to have any leftovers of this delicious, low carb creamed spinach, but if you do, you can store it in the fridge for a few days in an airtight container or freeze.

 • If you can't find mascarpone, you can use all cream cheese.
 This will change the total carb count so be sure you take this into account if you are counting carbs.